 What to do next

 The NDIA has zero tolerance for fraud.
 Participants, their families and carers should feel confident the Agency is preventing, detecting, and responding to fraud, including scams.

 We want to know if you feel someone has taken advantage of you, your plan budget or used your information in a way you have not given them permission to.

 The NDIS has teams who can provide support and assistance to you if you have been scammed, or if you are concerned that your personal information has been stolen.

-Contact the NDIS fraud reporting hotline on 1800 650 717 or email email@example.com if you have witnessed, or suspect fraudulent behaviour.
+Contact the NDIS fraud reporting and scams helpline on 1800 650 717 or email email@example.com if you have witnessed, or suspect fraudulent behaviour.

 Keep an eye on the Scamwatch page for up-to-date information about new scams.

 If you need information in different languages, visit the Services Australia webpage on scams and identity theft .